Last reviewed on 7th September 2023 by Martin Alexander (Mortgage Advisor)

 Our advisors specialise in student buy to let mortgages and have helped many landlords across the country to secure great deals.
 With so many different types of mortgages available, our specialists will find the exact mortgage you need.
-This article will explain everything in more detail and once you’re ready, make an enquiry and an advisor will help you from start to finish.

 What is a student buy to let mortgage?